 Funding sources are mainly European and national.
-Ongoing European projects (1 as coordinator, 2 as WP leader) focus on human trafficking, ‘de-radicalization’ policies and human security (with an important focus on migration).
+Ongoing European projects focus on human trafficking, ‘de-radicalization’ policies and human security (with an important focus on migration).
 Ongoing national research funding of BIRMM can be divided in funding for fundamental research, and applied or policy-relevant research.

-- The first SRP ‘’ studies a.o. the role of migration in the demographic challenges, but also examines aspects such as health, family life, training and career within migrant groups.
+- The first SRP ‘Demographic Challenges of the 21st Century’ studies a.o. the role of migration in the demographic challenges, but also examines aspects such as health, family life, training and career within migrant groups.

-- The second SRP ‘’ focuses importantly on the multi-level governance of migration and diversity and on the political participation of ethnic minorities.
+- The second SRP ‘Evaluating Democratic Governance in Europe’ focuses importantly on the multi-level governance of migration and diversity and on the political participation of ethnic minorities.

-- The third SRP ‘’ addresses the policing of non-wanted migrants (detention and forced return) and ‘stop and search’ by the police practices in ethnically diverse neighbourhoods.
+- The third SRP ‘Crime and Society: New Challenges’ addresses the policing of non-wanted migrants (detention and forced return) and ‘stop and search’ by the police practices in ethnically diverse neighbourhoods.